 - Optional: arduino case (3D print) to attach your arduino uno in for security.

 Building your own DIY sim racing wind simulator

 As with my previous project, the building your own button box, before building my own sim racing wind simulator I took inspiration and followed the roadmap from AMstudio.
 In addition, Will Ford from Boosted Media also has a super clear video tutorial.
 In this article, I will take you step by step how you can make your own DIY sim racing wind simulator.

 Step 1: Attaching Arduino Uno and Motorshield

 Let's kick it off simply.
 Carefully remove the Arduino Uno and the Motorshield from the packaging.
 Be careful not to damage the pins on the Motorshield, they bend and damage quickly.
-Then snap the Motorshield on top of the Arduino Uno.
+Next, snap the Motorshield on top of the Arduino Uno.
 Done!
 On to step 2.

-Step 3: Build the wind sim mount and attach the PC fans
+Step 3: Build the wind sim mount and attach the pc fans

 Update 1: Treq has listened to my feedback and let me know that they are working on custom diffusers so that this air hose does fit on the wind mount!
 Super cool.
-I will soon receive the first version of this and will update this post ?
+Soon I will receive the first version of this and will update this post ?

 Follow Treq's instructions, or any other solution you chose, and use the screws to attach the pc fan to the wind sim mount.
 The end result will look like the one below!